 - Floss the teeth, under bridges, and around implants or use a water flosser

-- Use an electric toothbrush with a timer or brush with a manual toothbrush for two minutes
+- Use an electric toothbrush with a timer or brush with a manual toothbrush (soft bristles only) for two minutes

 - Brush with a fluoridated toothpaste, especially if the senior has a dry mouth

-- Clean dentures and partials daily and always remove them at night.
+- Clean dentures and partial dentures daily and always remove them at night.
 Soak them in a cleaning solution overnight.

 - If a caregiver is brushing the person’s teeth, they should wear clean disposable gloves to avoid spreading germs

-- The senior should visit their dentist at least twice a year – even if they have no teeth at all
+- Elderly adults should visit their dentist for regular dental check-ups at at least twice a year – even if they have no teeth at all

-Here are this dental hygienist’s step by step guidelines for how to brush elderly teeth:
+Here are this dental hygienist’s step by step guidelines for how to brush the teeth or older adults:

 - Before beginning, set a chair by the sink so your loved one can sit down.
 This will make it easier for you to see into their mouth without hurting your neck.